smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 However, in the case of queued or captured jobs, it may be preferred that the original IBM i user profile included in the SBMJOB command be preserved.
 In this case, either all possible queued or captured user IDs must be registered as valid OpCon user IDs for IBM i jobs, or else it will be necessary to register in OpCon a false user ID just for this purpose.

 OpCon would permit the registration of a user ID named "*" (a single asterisk) or named "*CURRENT."
 Either of these values appearing in an IBM i job start request will allow the IBM i LSAM job scheduler to honor the original user ID that was captured from the SBMJOB command.
-To set up these fake user IDs, open the OpConUser Interfaceand route to: Administration -> Security -> Batch User Privileges.
+To set up these fake user IDs, open the OpCon User Interface and route to: Administration -> Security -> Batch User Privileges.
 But it is important to remember that once one of these fake user IDs is registered, it's not possible to delete it.
 It could only be disabled to the extent that privileges for the user ID are revoked.

 If the fake user IDs are registered in OpCon, then they can be used with a Queued or Captured job, making it simpler to honor various user IDs from IBM i that might be authorized to submit one of the AdHoc (or other named schedule) jobs that will be tracked or queued, as well as any given job definition that has been captured by the LSAM for later execution.